createcandle/configuration-files/boot/firmware/readme.txt

 candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
-If it's empty the kiosk browser will not load. candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (Pi Zero). candle_kiosk_require_login.txt 	# If this file exists it will force the user to log back into the kiosk browser after each reboot. show_mouse_pointer.txt 		# Forces showing the mouse pointer on the HDMI output. hide_mouse_pointer.txt 		# Forces hiding the mouse pointer on the HDMI output. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables actions that can change the controller, such as installing and uninstalling addons. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot.
+If it's empty the kiosk browser will not load. candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (Pi Zero). candle_kiosk_require_login.txt 	# If this file exists it will force the user to log back into the kiosk browser after each reboot. candle_show_mouse_pointer.txt 		# Forces showing the mouse pointer on the HDMI output. candle_hide_mouse_pointer.txt 		# Forces hiding the mouse pointer on the HDMI output. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables actions that can change the controller, such as installing and uninstalling addons. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot.